port-labs/port-docs/docs/platform-overview/port-components/calculation-properties.md

 ```

 :::tip
-You can concat properties to a default string, For example: '"https://" + .properties.str1'
+If you want to provide your own string template to concat properties with, you can do so by wrapping your template string with single quotes (`'`), for example: `'https://' + .properties.str1'`
 :::

 ### Slice Array

-Assume you have properties called `array1` of type `array` with the value `[1,2,3,4]`.
-This is the formula to get the result `[2,3,4]`
+Assume you have an `array` property called `array1` with the value `[1,2,3,4]`.
+You can use the following slicing calculation to get the result `[2,3,4]`:

 ```json showLineNumbers
 {